 Notes

-Refrigerate leftover egg rolls in an airtight glass or plastic container.
-They will last 3 to 4 days.
+Refrigerate leftover egg rolls in an airtight container for 3 to 4 days.

-Reheating frozen egg rolls: Preheat the oven to 350ºF.
+To reheat frozen cooked egg rolls, preheat the oven to 350ºF.
 Place the egg rolls on a baking sheet and bake for 10 minutes.
-Flip them over and bake for an additional 8-10 minutes.
+Flip them over and bake for another 8 to 10 minutes, or until hot and crisp.

 Nutrition